cpwr-devops/DevOps-Examples-Doc/docs/shared_library/Mainframe_CI_Pipeline_from_Shared_Lib.md

 ```

 1. Execute its `initialize` method to read configuration files and instantiate objects of [helper classes](./helper_classes/PipelineConfig.md)
+    - Reading the [mail list configuration file](../tool_configuration/Jenkins_config.md#the-email-list) and build in internal map of ISPW owner IDs and corresponding email addresses
     - `PipelineConfig` containing global parameter values that:
         - passed by the job configuration/trigger and are pipeline/execution specific
         - not pipeline or execution specific, like server URLs.
 These parameters will be read from external configuration files